 slow_query_log=1

-Tip: It's a best practice to set log_statement to all to log all statements when you debug issues in your DB instance.
-To log all data definition language (DDL) statements (such as CREATE, ALTER, and DROP), set the parameter value to ddl.
-To log all DDL and data modification language (DML) statements (such as INSERT, UPDATE, and DELETE), set the parameter value to mod.
+Note: If you're resolving issues in your DB instance, then it's a best practice to set log_statement to all to log all statements.
+To log all data definition language (DDL) statements, such as CREATE, ALTER, and DROP, set the parameter value to ddl.
+To log all DDL and data modification language (DML) statements, such as INSERT, UPDATE, and DELETE, set the parameter value to mod.

-- Modify your DB cluster to use the custom DB parameter group that you created in step 2.
+- Modify your DB cluster to use the custom DB cluster parameter group.

-Note: Aurora Serverless V1 uses the ForceApplyCapacityChange timeout action when applying this change.
-This means that that if your Aurora Serverless V1 DB cluster can't find a scaling point before timing out, connections might be dropped.
+Note: Aurora Serverless V1 uses the ForceApplyCapacityChange timeout action when it applies the change.
+If your Aurora Serverless V1 DB cluster can't find a scaling point before it times out, then your connection might drop.

 - Open the CloudWatch console.